Asymmetry = Rhythm

 Most naturally created forms are asymmetric.
 Look at a rock, leaf, body of water, or a floating cloud in the sky.
 Examine your hands, feet, eyes and ears.
 Yes, it is true that the human body’s length and breadth, measured with the arms outstretched to the sides, are equal and create a square; but our individual features conform to the natural rule of asymmetry.

 And how does asymmetry affect design?
 Consider this–when did you last sit down in the middle of an empty sofa or sit ramrod straight with your feet planted squarely on the floor?
 Instinctively, your body’s behavior chooses asymmetry.
 Yet most of us ignore this.
-We create symmetrically defined rooms, such as a living room with the sofa in the dead center of a wall.
+We create symmetrically-defined rooms, such as a living room with the sofa in the dead center of a wall.
 In vastu, we design from the corners of the room, which establishes asymmetry and flow.
 Vastu rooms make us feel more comfortable.
+We want to linger.

 To ignore the importance of rhythm, which is created by asymmetry, is to ignore a critical human preference in design.
 Asymmetry becomes the cause; rhythm is the effect.
-Together, they illustrate why the human body should be the guiding force in design.
+Together, they illustrate why the human body, which is asymmetrical, should be the guiding force in design.

 symmetry = static energy